Vladlgv/Red-Team-Hugo-Netlify/content/personalprogress/WeeklyAdvancement.md

 Moreover, the Heroku was interpreting the css but it did not deploy the website entirely because of the faulty and old github module that was used for this.
 At this point a new hosting alternative was needed.
 After some inspection a free and better alternative was selected, Netlify.
 This was suggested for serving Hugo based websites and it had a free hosting and deployment service.

+In addtion to this I was able to start and finish working on the alpha machine inside the OSCP lab.

 __Achieved__
 Even though I did not work on Buffer Overflow as I originally planned I learned a lot about deploying a website and about the different options that are available for this.
 I discovered Netlify and I furthered my understanding of the Hugo framework.
+Worked on OCCP lab.

 __To improve__
 Before choosing a development stack it would be recommended to inspect the recommended infrastructure to deploy it on as a live environment is different from a controlled local environment deployment.